jwilm/web-history/outline.md

 -->

 ## Notes

-- Browser history

-- XMLHttpRequest
-  - Invention credited to Microsoft for their Outlook Web App suite.
-This  as IXMLHttpRequest in Internet Explorer 5.0 in March of 2009

 - Dynamic Web
-  - Client
-    - Flash, Java, and JavaScript
   - Server
     - Common gateway interface
     - Run arbitrary code on the server to return dynamically generated HTML